mdreem/elasticsearch_follow/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d192317c5ff74fd7a17dc5c0c2f13317)](https://www.codacy.com/manual/mdreem/elasticsearch_follow?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=mdreem/elasticsearch_follow&amp;utm_campaign=Badge_Grade)
 [![Coverage Status](https://coveralls.io/repos/github/mdreem/elasticsearch_follow/badge.svg?branch=master)](https://coveralls.io/github/mdreem/elasticsearch_follow?branch=master)

+## Overview

 elasticsearch_follow is library helping to query Elasticsearch continuously.

 It needs <https://github.com/elastic/elasticsearch-py> as a dependency.

+elasticsearch_follow acts as a wrapper for elasticsearch-py and handles various use-cases, like following logs by polling elasticsearch continuously and fetching loglines via a generator.
+It is possible to easily fetch lines surrounding a given logline.

+### How to poll Elasticsearch continuously

+The polling logic is implemented in the class ElasticsearchFollow, which needs an Elasircsearch object from elasticsearch-py.
+The class Follower takes an ElasticsearchFollow-object and has a method to create a generator which yields loglines until all elements of a query have been returned.
+After this a new generator has to be created and used.

+### How to fetch log-lines from Elasticsearch

+To just fetch loglines, one can use ElasticsearchFetch which has a search_surrounding.
+This returns a list of lists, where each list contains the queried loglines and the lines before and after as requested by the parameters num_before and num_after.

 ## Installation